mboladop/FreeCodeCamp-RWD-Certification-Projects/SurveyForm/README.md

 3. The project will now run locally.
 4. Make changes to the code and if you think it belongs in here then just submit a pull request.

-### Media
-- The photos used in this site were obtained from [Google](https://www.Google.com/)
-- The animated Gifs of the different projects from the [Giphy Capture App](https://giphy.com/apps/giphycapture)